paulruesing/image-segmentation-python-backbone-placeholder/README.md

 ## Key ingredients

 ### Data preparation
-- **Synthetic data augmentation** — training data is generated programmatically from clean source material, eliminating the need for manual annotation
+- **Synthetic data augmentation** - training data is generated programmatically from clean source material, eliminating the need for manual annotation

 ### Model training & validation
-- **Deep learning segmentation** — models trained for pixel-wise artefact detection, with separate models per artefact category
+- **Deep learning segmentation** - multiple models trained for pixel-wise artefact detection
-- **Structured model selection** — checkpoints are evaluated systematically; results are exported to CSV for comparison and selection
+- **Structured model selection** - checkpoints are evaluated systematically; results are exported to CSV for comparison and selection

 ### Export & deployment
-- **ONNX export** — models are exported to ONNX format for cross-platform consumption by the Rust inference backend
+- **ONNX export** - models are exported to ONNX format for cross-platform consumption by the Rust inference backend
-- **CoreML export** — on macOS, models are additionally converted to CoreML `.mlpackage` format for Apple Silicon runtime optimisation
+- **CoreML export** - on macOS, models are additionally converted to CoreML `.mlpackage` format for Apple Silicon runtime optimisation
-- **Optional quantisation** — post-training quantisation supported for reduced model size and faster inference
+- **Optional quantisation** - post-training quantisation supported for reduced model size and faster inference

 ---